Warfarin: Maintenance dose

 Vitamin K1-warfarin interaction effect: When warfarin levels are high, people have more risk of bleeding.
 Conversely, lower levels of warfarin lead to increased risk of blood clots.
 A narrow range exists where the benefits of warfarin are greater than the risks, its therapeutic window.
 Certain drugs, herbal medicines, and foods can interact with warfarin, increasing or decreasing a previously stable warfarin level.

 Recommendations by many national bodies, including the American College of Chest Physicians, have been distilled to help manage dose adjustments.

 The maintenance dose of warfarin can fluctuate significantly depending on the amount of vitamin K_{1} in the diet.
 Keeping vitamin K_{1} intake at a stable level can prevent these fluctuations.
 Leafy green vegetables tend to contain higher amounts of vitamin K_{1}.
 Green parts of members of the family Apiaceae, such as parsley, cilantro, and dill are extremely rich sources of vitamin K; cruciferous vegetables such as cabbage and broccoli, as well as the darker varieties of lettuces and other leafy greens, are also relatively high in vitamin K_{1}.
 Green vegetables such as peas and green beans do not have such high amounts of vitamin K_{1} as leafy greens.
 Certain vegetable oils have high amounts of vitamin K_{1}.
 Foods low in vitamin K_{1} include roots, bulbs, tubers, and most fruits and fruit juices.
 Cereals, grains, and other milled products are also low in vitamin K_{1}.

 Several studies reported that the maintenance dose can be predicted based on various clinical data.

 Self-testing

 INR self-monitoring with one blood drop.
-The INR is too high and the warfarine dose must be decreased.
+The INR is too high and the warfarin dose must be decreased.

 Anticoagulation with warfarin can also be monitored by patients at home.
 International guidelines on home testing were published in 2005.
 The guidelines stated:

 The consensus agrees that patient self-testing and patient self-management are effective methods of monitoring oral anticoagulation therapy, providing outcomes at least as good as, and possibly better than, those achieved with an anticoagulation clinic.
 All patients must be appropriately selected and trained.
 Currently available self-testing/self-management devices give INR results that are comparable with those obtained in laboratory testing.

 A 2006 systematic review and meta-analysis of 14 randomized trials showed home testing led to a reduced incidence of complications (thrombosis and major bleeding), and improved the time in the therapeutic range.